 Garlic is firm and will make it difficult to insert a hook.
 When catfish bite it, the smooth, hard texture will make it less tasty.
 Garlic aroma will provide the most remarkable results, so coat your soft baits.

-Catfish species are attracted to garlic-flavored bait
+Catfish species are attracted to garlic-flavoured bait

 Garlic is the most effective flavor for channel catfish.
 They are the smallest American catfish species and seem most receptive to unique baits and flavors.